alixrx/draft-js/docs/Advanced-Topics-Issues-and-Pitfalls.md

 As of IE11, Internet Explorer demonstrates notable issues with certain international input methods, most significantly Korean input.

+### Mobile Support

+At this time Draft does not fully support mobile browsers.
+There are some known issues with certain Android keyboards and with international input methods.
+Full mobile support is a goal that the framework is moving towards for the future.

 ### Polyfills

 Some of Draft's code and that of its dependencies make use of ES2015 language